hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/21-how-tur-was-slain-by-the-hand-of-minuchihr.md

 The horsemen made the air a cloud of dust

-And steel swords flashed like lightning: thou hadst
+And steel swords flashed like lightning: thou hadst said :

-said : —

-FA RID UN

-" They make air blaze, earth gleam like diamonds."
+> They make air blaze, earth gleam like diamonds.

 The clashing of the steel went through the brain,